yifen9/unitn-l31-lab/README.md

 [[146140] Computer Programming 1 - MARCHETTO](https://didatticaonline.unitn.it/dol/course/view.php?id=39259):
 - Exercises end with '_': Unfinished
+- Exercises end with '-': Can be improved but too lazy to do so [[146290] Algorithms and Data Structures (part 1) - VELLA](https://didatticaonline.unitn.it/dol/course/view.php?id=39264):
+- Exercises end with '_': Unfinished
 - Exercises end with '-': Can be improved but too lazy to do so

 ---